 Utah's Dinosaur National Monument is best known for the exquisite collection of Jurassic-age fossils that have been discovered there since the beginning of the 20th century, but what is less well known is that more recent Cretaceous critters can be found there, too.
-When I visited the national park last summer I dropped by a dig being undertaken by paleontologists from Brigham Young University which had turned up the remains of a predator akin to
+When I visited the national park last summer I dropped by a dig being undertaken by paleontologists from Brigham Young University which had turned up the remains of a predator akin to Deinonychus and a sauropod that would have looked like a smaller rendition of

 At first the presence of sauropod dinosaurs alongside "raptors" might seem like an anachronism.
 The long-necked plant eaters were the dominant herbivores during the Jurassic, but for years what paleontologists saw in the fossil record suggested that they were all but wiped out by the Cretaceous. ( Alamosaurus, a sauropod that may have lived alongside Tyrannosaurus, was an exception.)
 As scientists have continued their research, however, it has come to light that there were a number of sauropods that lived during the Early Cretaceous (146-100 million years ago) of North America, and the new genus from Dinosaur National Monument is one of them.
 It is called Abydosaurus mcintoshi.